34 Best Bagless Canister Vacuums of June 2019

 - Emptying the dust bin can be messy

-- Not great on carpets
+- Might not work well on carpets

 - The shape makes it awkward to store

-- Not the most powerful vacuum
+- Not the most powerful type of vacuum